-Concentrate on academic preparation and continue to develop basic skills.

-September

-Inquire and register for the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test).
-Consult with your Counselor.

-October - November

-Take the PSAT/NMSQT offered at MMHS.
-Check with MMHS for dates and times.

-January

-Receive results of the PSAT/NMSQT.
-Read materials sent with your score report and consult your school counselor to discuss remaining course work which may be required or beneficial for your post high school plans.
+- Concentrate on academic preparation and continue to develop basic skills. - September - Inquire and register for the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test).
+Consult with your Counselor. - October November - Take PSAT/NMSQT offered at MMHS on Saturday, October 18th. - January - Receive results of the PSAT/NMSQT.
+Read materials sent with your score report and consult your school counselor to discuss remaining course work which may be required or beneficial for your post high school plans. - February - Meet with counselor to discuss junior year schedule and post-high school plans. - April - Register for June SAT II: Subject Tests in academic subjects which you may complete this year (i.e., biology or chemistry) if applicable.
+See your counselor for information. - May - Consider a summer course or program for acceleration.
+Make wise use of your summer. - June - Take SAT II: Subject Test if applicable.

-February

-• Meet with counselor to discuss junior year schedule and post-high school plans.

-April

-• Register for June SAT II: Subject Tests in academic subjects which you may complete this year (i.e., biology or chemistry) if applicable.
-See your counselor for information.

-May

-• Consider a summer course or program for acceleration.
-Make wise use of your summer.

-June

-Take SAT II: Subject Test if applicable.